dajyaretakuya/trim_safetensors/README.md

 # trim_safetensors
-Trim your metadata header of your safetensors
+Trim metadata header of your safetensors

 Safetensors as described in [huggingface safetensors page](https://huggingface.co/docs/safetensors/index) consists of a header and content.